-This collectible item is a 1962 comedy album that pokes fun at the Kennedys as the “First Family”.
+This Entertainment Collectible is a 1962 comedy album that pokes fun at the Kennedy family as the "First Family".
 The scenes featured are:

 Press Conference; The Dress; Saturday Night, Sunday Morning; Auld Lang

 Syne; and Bedtime Story SS.

-Several record companies executives turned down the offer to distribute The First Family Record because they were concerned that the President would find it inappropriate.
+Several record companies turned down the offer to distribute the record because they thought the President would find it inappropriate.

-Additionally, The First Family Record remained #1 on the Billboard 200 for 12 weeks, it won an Album of the Year Grammy Award, and comedian Vaughn Meader won an award for his impersonation of John F. Kennedy (“JFK”).
+In fact, it was #1 on the Billboard 200 for 12 weeks, won an Album of the Year Grammy Award, and comedian Vaughn Meader won an award for his impersonation of John F. Kennedy.

-Jacqueline Kennedy didn’t appreciate the album’s humor, however, JFK found it so amusing that he purchased 100 copies and gave them away as Christmas gifts.
+Jacqueline Kennedy didn't appreciate the album's humor but JFK found it so amusing that he purchased 100 copies and gave them away as Christmas gifts.

 You might also enjoy The Godfather VHS Collection.